rondelarosa/nodejs/express/readme.md

 socket.io
     - bidirectional communication
     - has two points: client side library runs on browser and server side library runs on nodejs

+mongoose
+    - gives structure to easily interact with database